 - Supplements: Some swear up and down that they really work, yet there is not a lot of research to back up this claim.
 Nevertheless, vitamins A, C, and E have been proven effective in cases where vitamin deficiencies are to blame.
 If you do not have a deficiency, then supplements will not do you much good.

-- Corticosteroids: They can be injected into the scalp to stimulate hair growth.
+- Corticosteroids: They can be injected into the scalp similarly to PRP hair loss treatment to stimulate hair growth.
 Doctors have noticed favourable results in cases of alopecia areata, an autoimmune disease that causes hair loss.

 - Hair Transplant: In this surgery, the active hair follicles able to grow hair are removed from their place and planted in the areas of hair loss.
 This can be a great option for hair loss that appears in the form of patches in different areas.
 Yet, unfortunately, the results are not permanent if the root cause of the problem is genetic.